fileverse/fileverse-storage-service/README.md

 # Fileverse Storage Service

-A upload service for fileverse that supports uploading files to ipfs using ipfs pinning service (currently pinata).
+An upload service for Fileverse that enables file uploads to IPFS using a pinning service (currently Pinata).

 ## Prerequisites
 - Go (version 1.21.11 or later)